2.1.5 Supported Lodgings

 A designated Worker will make a home visit, during the visit will make an initial assessment of the viability of the placement.
 If this is the case s/he will complete a DBS check form and leave a copy of the Application Form, Reference and Medical Forms, the Household Profile and arrange a completion date.
 The Worker must make it clear to the applicant(s) that the personal reference forms will not be shared with them upon completion.

 Using the Personal Referee details Admin will send each referee a Provider’s reference form.

 Admin will also arrange for completed medical forms to be sent to the Medical Advisor at:-

 Tel: 01482 303891

 The outcome of checks and references, including medical information, should normally be awaited before the applicants are invited to attend the Training Programme.
-The decision to proceed at this stage is made by the Service Manager.
+The decision to proceed at this stage is made by the Group Manager / Service Manager.

 The introductory training ‘Choosing Supported Lodgings’ is available to applicants spouse, partners and children in the household.